decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 2. Run `dcl pack` on your project folder.
 This generates a `portable-experience.zip` file in your project folder.

 {{< hint warning >}}
-**📔 Note**   The output of `dcl pack` will indicate the size of the uncompressed exported project, it must be under 2MB.
+**📔 Note**:  The output of `dcl pack` will indicate the size of the uncompressed exported project, it must be under 2MB.
 If larger than that, it won’t be accepted by the builder.
 {{< /hint >}}